Moving to NYC Suburbs - A Guide for Homebuyers

 Schools are important even if you don’t have kids

-Many people are willing to move to towns with high real estate taxes that have great public schools as the educational services justify the higher expense.
+Many people are willing to move to towns with high real estate taxes that have a great public school system as the educational services justify the higher expense.
 If you buy in a lower rated district, you may find yourself in a situation where you can’t recoup your investment when you go to sell your home or decide to move to a better district if/when you have children.

 Income taxes may be lower